-LearningCurve (LC) was developed in collaboration with active college instructors and based on a wealth of learning science research around three best practice principles: retrieval practice, spacing, and formative assessment with feedback.
+LearningCurve was developed in collaboration with active college instructors and based on a wealth of learning science research around three best practice principles: retrieval practice, spacing, and formative assessment with feedback.
 The act of retrieving information from memory through testing (i.e., retrieval practice) has been shown to lead to better memory of the material than rereading course text or notes (Roediger & Karpicke, 2006).
 Not only is it important to study and learn by testing yourself, it's also important to space out study sessions/testing.
 Spreading out study sessions over weeks rather than days has been found to relate to better performance on exams as well as long-term memory retention (Delaney et al., 2010).
 Formative assessment with feedback was discussed in the background section above.

-Based on these research-based principles, LC is an algorithmic quizzing system designed to help students achieve mastery of course material.
+Based on these research-based principles, LearningCurve is an algorithmic quizzing system designed to help students achieve mastery of course material.
 Students are given multiple-choice and short-answer questions with immediate feedback during and after each question.
 Students always have access to the relevant ebook section with no loss of points.
 They can also choose to receive a hint, which lowers the total points earned for that particular question.
 They can also choose to view the answer with feedback, which doesn't reduce their earned points but also doesn't gain them any points.
 Students who enter an incorrect answer also get targeted feedback on why that choice was incorrect and are given the opportunity to try again for less earned points.
 LearningCurve gives a student more questions in an area in which they're experiencing difficulty until the student masters that topic, thus adapting to their current level of understanding.

 Mastery does not mean perfection, just that a majority of the questions within a topic are answered correctly.
-Students must typically earn 150 points in order to show mastery of a topic (displayed as filling in a progress bar).
-If there are 3 topics in an activity, the target score for that activity is 450 points.
+Students must typically earn 150 points in order to show mastery of a topic (displayed as filling in a progress bar) to satisfy the scoring algorithm.
 Importantly, students can keep trying until they reach mastery, earning full credit for the activity.
-They also can go back to previously done LC activities at any time during the course to review or use as a study tool.
+They can also go back to previously done LearningCurve activities at any time during the course to review or use as a study tool.

-To help students organize content review, LC offers students a Personalized Study Plan.
-Students can access this study plan during or after the LC activity.
+To help students organize content review, LearningCurve offers students a Personalized Study Plan.
+Students can access this study plan during or after the LearningCurve activity.
 The study plan breaks down their performance on each topic and presents them with suggestions for further practice.
-Instructors can also assess student performance after they've completed LC activities including time spent on the assignment, number of questions answered, and overall class proficiency by topic.
+Instructors can also assess student performance after they've completed LearningCurve activities including time spent on the assignment, number of questions answered, and overall class proficiency by topic.